ssmylh/play2-study/README.md

-# Play Framework 2 Sample
+# Play Framework 2 Study

 This project is my study project which uses Play Framework 2 and the following libraries.